 US Africa Institute designs & implements hybrid, innovative, gender-informed, disability-inclusive education support programs & targeted intervention approaches to address institutionalized gender inequality, & meet the learning needs of students with disabilities, ethnic minority students & other vulnerable groups of students in sub-Saharan Africa.

-The Institute seeks to strengthen and promote U.S. academic and research initiatives with African universities through partnerships with the US government-led program in Africa to address education equity.
+The Institute seeks to strengthen and promote U.S. academic and research initiatives with African universities, civil societies, trade and investment partners through partnerships with the US government-led program in Africa to address education equity.
 The goal of this program is to encourage study in Africa and also to establish links with African institutions for academic programs, research, staff development, and study abroad for U.S. college students.
 Focus areas include promoting faculty and student exchanges, facilitating joint research projects, and developing certification programs etc.